 Here’s a problem.
 You’d like to donate some cash to a charity but you’re concerned that the charity will put you on their mailing list and keep asking for more donations.
 Worse yet, because some charities share their mailing list with other charities, donating to one charity may get you on the mailing list of multiple charities.
 Your dislike for getting marketing mail may hold you back from making that donation in the first place.

-People who have a Donor-Advised Fund (DAF) solve that problem by donating to their Donor-Advised Fund and requesting a grant to the charity from their Donor-Advised Fund.
-But you need a minimum to open a Donor-Advised Fund account ($5,000 at Fidelity; $25,000 at Vanguard).
-You also have to pay an administrative fee every year.
+People who have a Donor-Advised Fund (DAF) solve that problem by donating to their Donor-Advised Fund and requesting a grant to the charity from their Donor-Advised Fund, but you have to pay an administrative fee to use the DAF.
 It’s an overkill if you only want to donate some cash to a charity.

 I found a life hack to donate money to charities without worries about getting junk mail.
 It’s simple and free.

 Charity Gift Card

 TisBest Philanthropy in Seattle runs a charity gift card program.
 TisBest itself is a 501(c)(3) nonprofit organization with a mission to encourage people to give gifts of charity, as opposed to gifts of stuff.
 Other than having used TisBest as a user, I have no financial relationship with TisBest.
 This is not a sponsored post.

 A gift-giver buys a TisBest Charity Gift Card and sends it to the gift recipient, for birthdays, holidays, graduation, wedding, and whatnot.
 Instead of using the gift card to buy something, the gift recipient picks a charity and designates the gift to that charity.